obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

 ArcLink is a distributed data request protocol usable to access archived waveform data in the MiniSEED or SEED format and associated meta information as Dataless SEED files.
-You can use the :mod:`obspy.arclink` module to request data from the `EIDA <http://www.orfeus-eu.org/eida/>`_ initiative but most (or all) of that data can also be requested using the :mod:`obspy.fdsn` module.
+You can use the :mod:`obspy.clients.arclink` module to request data from the `EIDA <http://www.orfeus-eu.org/eida/>`_ initiative but most (or all) of that data can also be requested using the :mod:`obspy.clients.fdsn` module.

 -----------------
 IRIS Web Services